d-uzlov/k8s-homelab/k8s-core/docs/ansible/node.md

 worker-1:
   ansible_host: worker-1.k8s.lan
   ansible_python_interpreter: auto_silent
+  # same as in control plane config
+  k8s_apiserver_loadbalancer_endpoint: k8s-example-cp.example.com
   # must be the same as value in control plane nodes
-  cluster_name: my-cluster-name
+  k8s_cluster_name: example-cluster
   # how to register node in a cluster
   # may be the same as host address, or it may be different, it's just a matter of preference
   k8s_node_name: worker-1.k8s.lan
   # it's nice to have an ability to run a lot of pods,
-  # but if node is low on memory, you may want to limit it
+  # but if node is low on memory, you may want to lower the limit
   k8s_max_pods: 250
   # good value for k8s_kube_reserved_memory can be estimated as (10Mi * max_pods)
-  k8s_kube_reserved_memory: 500Mi
+  k8s_kube_reserved_memory: 2500Mi
 ```

 # deploy